Building and Construction Reform Package set to Raise Standards for Residential Developments in NSW

 – The RAB Act was assented on 10 June and will commence on 1 September 2020.
 However, it should be noted that it will retroactively apply to buildings completed within the last six years.
 The date of the occupational certificate is the relevant consideration.

-– If work is, or likely to be in contravention to the Act, the Secretary may issue a stop work order.
-The RAB Act also sets out the process required to appeal against a stop work order.
-Proceedings for offences will be taken before the Local Court or before Land and Environment Court.
-(This applies for the DPB Act as well).
+– If work is, or likely to be in contravention to the Act, the Secretary may issue a stop-work order.
+The RAB Act also sets out the process required to appeal against a stop-work order.
+Proceedings for offenses will be taken before the Local Court or before Land and Environment Court.
+(This applies to the DPB Act as well).

 The Design and Building Practitioners Act 2020 (NSW) Key Takeaways:

 – The DBP Act introduces a statutory duty of care for the benefit of landowners and places accountability for new and existing defective construction work.
 Any person who carries out construction work has a duty of care to avoid economic loss caused by defects relating to building or construction work.